Treating Myasthenia Gravis with Plasmapheresis and IVIG

 Plasma is the part of the blood that is left when red blood cells, white blood cells, and platelets have been removed.
 Plasma makes up about 55 percent of blood, and it contains water, salts, enzymes, antibodies, and other types of proteins.
 The contents of plasma help the blood clot and the body fight infection, among other jobs.2

-The idea behind plasma exchange is that the plasma of a person with MG contains antibodies that attack the body’s healthy tissue.
+The idea behind plasma exchange is that the plasma of a person with MG contains harmful antibodies that attack the body’s healthy tissue.
 Plasma exchange replaces their plasma with healthy plasma, which reduces both pathogenic and protective antibody levels.1

 Muscle weakness usually gets better within days, but the effects only last for 3 to 6 weeks.
 Antibody levels will rebound unless the person begins taking an immunosuppressant like a steroid or other drug that changes how the immune system acts (immunosuppressants and immunomodulators).
 Most people receive 5 exchanges over 1 to 2 weeks, given through an intravenous line (IV).1